Sunday, June 23, 2024

 I have gotten to the point not having been in many buffets for some time other than a Chinese buffet that is local that I can't eat like I could in the past - so I take care not to over do it.
 The steak plate was it for my main courses.

-It was about a quarter to eight when we were done.
+It was about a quarter to eight when we were back in the car.
 We could have gotten there a little later and not had any problem with the 8:15 closing time - and I heard an announcement that they would close at 8:30 but I could not hear if that was for the building or the buffet.
 There is a large gift shop on the lower level of the very large restaurant that used to close at 9 - so perhaps that was what the announcement was for.

 Go, don't go?
 It has been better.
 I has rarely been this crowded on any week night - even in the summer - but this has been a very unusual summer!
 I have rarely been disappointed in anything I have eaten here in the past!
 This buffet is the largest buffet in the world!
 That is true!
 This site has awarded our Best Buffet of the Year award many times.
 It would not get that award - which we have not given in a number of years to any buffet - this year based on this meal.
 Will I go back?
 Probably - at some time - but I will choose what I eat more wisely!
+BUT it will be a long time before I forget this experience and it may be a long time before I go back.

 Monday, March 27, 2023